 Another way to reach the local community is through the media.
 Television, newspaper and radio outlets are always looking for local stories that highlight positive people or events in the community.
 Press releases and personal contacts are great ways to reach out to these people and spread the word about the local running community.
 Just pitching a story can help develop relationships with possible event attendees and prospective members.
 Even if your story doesn’t make the evening news, the local anchor might offer to come out for an event or even want to join the club.

-May clubs produce a hard copy newsletter that is mailed periodically throughout the year.
+May clubs still produce a hard copy newsletter that is mailed periodically throughout the year.
 A hard copy newsletter is a great way to reach out to your members.
-If you club does not have the financial ability to produce a hard copy newsletter, consider a digital newsletter that can be emailed to your members.
+If your club does not have the financial ability to produce a hard copy newsletter, consider a digital newsletter that can be emailed to your members.
+Even an annual postcard mailing to members reminder them to renew can be a worthwhile investment as you may see a return on investment for the postage/paper cost through increased membership renewal rates.